 The Center for Cultural Sociology provides a focus for analysis in the social science tradition, with openings to normative themes such as democracy, justice, tolerance and civility.

 The Center for Environmental Law & Policy seeks to incorporate fresh thinking, ethical awareness, and analytically rigorous decision-making tools into environmental law and policy.

 The Center for the Study of Globalization enriches the debate about globalization on campus and promotes the flow of ideas between Yale and the policy world, concentrating on the core issues of global development, financial globalization, multilateral trade, and the provision of key global public goods.

 The Center for the Study of Race, Indigeneity, and Transnational Migration is devoted to advancing academic work related to ethnic studies; to intersectional race, gender, and sexuality research; and to Native and diasporic communities in the United States and other countries.
 The Center houses undergraduate program in Ethnicity, Race, and Migration and is the new home for the academic journal Social Text.

-The Center for Research on Inequalities and the Life Course supports empirical research on the causes and consequences of social inequalities.
+The Center for Empirical Research on Stratification and Inequality supports empirical research on the causes and consequences of social inequalities.
 Research adopts both an inter-generational perspective, in its concern with how advantage and disadvantage is transmitted between generations, and an intra-generational perspective, focusing on the life course and human development.